miurahr/pykakasi/README.md

 For input, you can use "J" that means "Japanese" that is mixture of Kanji, Katakana and Hiragana.
 Also there is values of "H", "K" that means "Hiragana", and "Katakana".
-You can use  "Hepburn" or "Kunrei" as mode "r", Roman table switch.
+You can use  "Hepburn", "Kunrei" or "Passport" as mode "r", Roman table switch.
-Also "C" used for separator switch, "c" for capitalize switch.
+Also "s" used for separator switch, "C" for capitalize switch.
+"S" for separator string option.

 `wakati` is an implementation of kakasi's wakati gaki option.